teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/tetris-v-mino-copyright-infringement.jpg" class="medium-image" >

 Desiree Golden, just out of college, started a video game company called Xio Interactive.
-Before releasing Mino, a Tetris clone for iOS (right), she did some copyright research:
+Before releasing Mino, a Tetris clone for iOS (right), she did her  copyright homework:

  > Before releasing its product, Xio researched copyright law, both through its own independent studying and based on advice of counsel...
 Based on this research, Xio believed it could freely copy any part of Tetris that was based on a "rule of the game" or that Xio viewed as being functional to the game.